Erhan Tabakoglu

 Erhan Tabakoğlu (born 1967 in Kırklareli in the Province of Kırklareli) is a Turkish professor of medicine at Trakya University.
 He was elected as the new rector of the university on 12 July 2016 by a majority vote, and at the end of July the election was confirmed.
 He defeated the incumbent rector Yener Yörük, who was also a candidate.
-In 2020, Tabakoglu was confirmed as rector for a second term until 2024.
+In 2016 he was elected as General Secretary of Balkan Universities Association and in 2020 Tabakoglu was confirmed as rector for a second term until 2024.

 Life and work

 Tabakoglu was born in 1967 and attended primary and secondary school in Alpulla and took school leaving examinations in Edirne.
 He then studied medicine at Istanbul University and performed his two-year military service in Adana.

 Tabakoglu began his career at the Trakya University Clinic for Lung Disease in 1992, and in 2005 he became an associate professor.
 He has been professor of intensive care at the clinic since 2012.

-The revitalisation of international relations by Trakya University is most important to Erhan Tabakoglu.
-In particular he supports the Balkan Universities Network in that his rectorship has taken over as secretary-general of this network.
-He is strongly supported in this by Hilmi Ibar.

-Tabakoglu is married and has two children.